Red, White, and Black Make Blue: About

-When blue became the most popular color for textiles produced in Britain during the eighteenth century, South Carolina indigo, used to color most of this cloth, became a critical component in transatlantic commodity chains.
+When blue became the most popular color for textiles produced in Britain during the eighteenth century, South Carolina indigo dye, used to color most of this cloth, became a critical component in transatlantic commodity chains.
 In the book Red, White, and Black Make Blue, Andrea Feeser recounts the stories of individuals who contributed to making indigo an integral part of the colonial South Carolina experience, exploring the plant's relationships to land use, slave labor, textile production, use, expression, and wealth creation.

 Indigo played an important role in colonial South Carolina's economic development.
 The widespread popularity of blue among the upper and lower classes resulted in high demand for indigo, and the region's climate was favorable for its cultivation.
 The availability of enslaved labor made it economically feasible to commoditize indigo.
 Additionally, the colonists' access to land taken from displaced or enslaved indigenous peoples significantly increased the land available for cultivation.